chriskal96/claimer-detection/README.md

     --model_name_or_path <model name or path to the model>
 ```

 The returned value will be the Claimer of the claim.
-If the value that the model returns is not an organisation or a person, or the predicted propability is bellow 0.01 then the reurned value will be 'Author' meaning the Author of the context.
+If the value that the model returns is not an organisation or a person (a named enitty recognition model was used), or the predicted propability is bellow 0.01 then the returned value will be 'Author' meaning the Author of the context.

 ## Acknowledgments